juhaszz4j43uu-byte/juhasz-model-demo/README.md

 The system **never returns to a previous state**.
 Each cycle computes a continuous force value, then applies a discrete packet update.
-Because every update shifts the system forward, the trajectory becomes a spiral‑like progression toward a stable attractor.
+Because every update shifts the state forward, the trajectory becomes a spiral‑like progression toward a stable attractor.

 This hybrid mechanism mirrors AGEINT’s internal logic:

-- **collapse** → discrete packet boundary
+- **collapse** → packet boundary
 - **substitution** → ω updated by impulse
 - **guidance** → convergence toward an attractor